zeta-chain/app-contracts/README.md

 ## Contributing

-We welcome (and appreciate) everyone's contributions, if you wanna contribute, read [CONTRIBUTING.md](CONTRIBUTING.md) for next steps.
+We welcome (and appreciate) everyone's contributions.
+If you wanna contribute, read [CONTRIBUTING.md](CONTRIBUTING.md) for next steps.